 EB-1A

 This category is for foreign nationals with extraordinary achievements in science, business, education, art, and athletics.
-These achievements can come as an award such as the Nobel Prize or three of the following types of forms:
+These achievements can come as a globally recognized award such as the Nobel Prize or three of the following types of forms:

 EB-1B